alessandro-001/Personal-Portfolio/README.md

 Thank you for visiting my portfolio!
 I hope you find it informative and engaging.
 If you have any questions or would like to discuss potential collaborations or opportunities, feel free to send me an [Email](mailto:alessandrofrondini@gmail.com) or drop me a message on [LinkedIn](https://www.linkedin.com/in/alefrondini/) !

 I'm looking forward to connecting with you!

+## Acknowledgements

+- Skills icons provided by <a href='https://devicon.dev/' target='_blank'>Devicon</a>
+- This page was inspired by the desire to improve myself and to keep track of my progress in the never ending coding journey.